 The workforce is becoming more familiar with PAUT, as these inspections can be complicated and an investment when considering training; thus, radiography has a higher percentage of qualified personnel.
 However, depending on where the testing is being done, RT requires certification and/or permits or special training.

-In conclusion, both processes require experienced operators to ensure accuracy of data readings and interpretation of results.
-While there may indeed be scenarios in which RT makes more sense, PAUT—safer, faster and yielding of more complete, higher resolution data—is increasingly becoming the option of choice for asset inspections.
+In conclusion, both processes require experienced operators to ensure the accuracy of data readings and interpretation of results.
+While there may indeed be scenarios in which RT makes more sense, PAUT—safer, faster, and yielding of more complete, higher resolution data—is increasingly becoming the option of choice for asset inspections.